Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/altinn-platform/events/_index.md

 ### EventsInbound

-The EventsInbound function is triggered byQueueStorage changes in the "events-inbound" queue.
+The EventsInbound function is triggered by QueueStorage changes in the "events-inbound" queue.

 It just forward the event to the PushController through the [pushEventService](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Events/Functions/Services/PushEventsService.cs).

-The Function uses Platform Access token to authenticat itself for the PushController
+The Function uses Platform Access token to authenticate itself for the PushController

 It uses standard mechanismen for retry, if the call for pushcontroller fails.